Prevent gweather from disclosing customized location

 feature/jessie branch (probably these settings have been moved to dconf, and the custom ones will go to

-#12 Updated by intrigeri about 4 years ago
+#12 Updated by intrigeri over 4 years ago

 - Status changed from In Progress to Resolved